 If the agency has a 10% markup fee and something costs $100 to print, that means you’re paying $110 in total, the agency is keeping $10, and the vendor gets $100.

-When an agency or consultancy has to travel, whether that’s for a meeting, a trade show, or a photoshoot, that cost will be budgeted either as a separate travel cost or within their hourly rate.
+When a marketing or advertising agency or consultancy has to travel—whether that’s for a meeting, a trade show, or a photoshoot—that cost will be budgeted either as a separate travel cost or within their hourly rate.
 Agencies and consultancies do not make money on travel costs—any hard costs like food, airline tickets, or sleeping accommodations are simply passed through without any kind of markup.

 Once you get through all the other fees, the actual cost of the project will be the meat and potatoes of the budget.
 There are a few different ways that agencies bill their services.
 These include:

 - Fixed Fee: A scoped cost for a project.

 - Ex: This brand project costs $150k.

 - Time and Materials: When you work against the time and materials it takes to complete a project, usually with a budget ceiling in mind.

 - Ex: We will create a campaign for you that will cost up to $100k (possibly less) and will bill you as we make progress against the project.

 - Retainers: A set amount of time you get from an agency each month.